docopt/docopt/README.md

 Porting `docopt` to other languages
 ===============================================================================

-We think `docopt` is so good, we want to share it beyound the Python community!
+We think `docopt` is so good, we want to share it beyond the Python community!

 Help develop [Ruby port](http://github.com/docopt/docopt.rb),